gu-fan/riv.vim/README.rst

 reStructuredText
 ----------------

-Following features are for all ``*.rst`` documents with standard reStructuredText syntax.
+The following features apply for all ``*.rst`` documents having standard reStructuredText syntax.

 :NOTE: Make sure your .vim folder in option ``runtimepath``
-       is before the $VIMRUNTIME.

-       Otherwise the syntax/indent files for rst file will using the vim built-in one.
+       is before the $VIMRUNTIME, otherwise the syntax/indent files for rst files will use vim's built-in one.

 :NOTE: Make sure ``filetype plugin indent on`` and ``syntax on`` is in your vimrc